 For the issuance of Non-Elderly Disabled (NED) vouchers, only applicants certified eligible for NED Vouchers will be issued a NED voucher.
-To be an eligible application for a NED voucher, HACA will have to receive both (1) a completed application and (2) a completed referral from the Texas Department of Aging and Disability Services (DADS) through their service provider ARCIL (Area Resource Center for Independent Living) or verification of age, verification of disability, verification of residence in an eligible institution, and confirmation from another independent agency or organization that routinely provides care and case management services to the applicant.
+To be an eligible application for a NED voucher, HACA will have to receive both (1) a completed application and (2) a completed referral from the Texas Department of Aging and Disability Services (DADS) through their service provider ARCIL (Area Resource Center for Independent Living) or verification of age, verification of disability, verification of residence in an eligible institution, and confirmation from another independent agency or organization that routinely provides care and case management services to persons transitioning from institutions that the agency will provide such services to the applicant.
 Until both are received, the application will not be considered an eligible application.
 The applicant will only be placed on the waiting list once both documents have been received.